-Alcon, the eye care segment of Novartis (NVS), researches, develops, manufactures, and markets eye care products in more than 180 countries worldwide.
-The business is now divided into two subsegments—surgical and vision care.
-The Ophthalmic Pharmaceuticals business was transferred to the Pharmaceuticals segment (now Innovative Medicines) on April 1, 2016.
+Alcon, Novartis’s AG (NVS) eye care segment, researches, develops, manufactures, and markets eye care products in over 180 countries.
+The business is divided into two sub-segments—Surgical and Vision Care.
+The Ophthalmic Pharmaceuticals business was transferred to the Pharmaceuticals segment in 4Q16.

-Analysts expect Alcon’s 1Q17 revenues to fall due to lower equipment sales in the surgical franchise and lower sales in contact lens products in the vision care franchise.
+Analysts expect Alcon’s 4Q16 revenues to decline due to lower equipment sales in the Surgical franchise, as well as lower sales in contact lens products in the Vision Care franchise.

-Global sales of vision care products have seen a falling trend due to the continued market shift of consumers to daily disposable lenses, thus affecting sales of contact lens care products.
-That’s substantially offsetting the growth and continued uptake for Dailies Total1, AirOptix Colors, Dailies AquaComfort Plus toric and multifocal products.
-Analysts’ estimates show a fall in revenues for the vision care franchise in 1Q17.
+Novartis’s (NVS) global sales of its vision care products have shown a declining trend due to the continued market shift of consumers to daily disposable lenses, which affect the sales of contact lens care products.
+This trend substantially offsets the growth and continued uptake for Dailies Total1, AirOptix Colors, Dailies AquaComfort Plus Toric, and DACP multifocal products.
+Analysts estimate a declining trend of revenues for 4Q16 for the Vision Care franchise.

-Overall, 1Q17 revenues for Alcon are estimated to fall.
-The rise in revenues for products with positive growth and a strong base of installed surgical equipment will be offset by lower surgical sales and fewer vision care products.
+Overall, the 4Q16 revenues for Alcon are estimated to be nearly constant at constant currencies.
+The factors contributing to this trend include products with positive growth and a strong base of installed surgical equipment, offsetting lower surgical sales and vision care products.

-To divest the risk, you can consider ETFs such as the VanEck Vectors Pharmaceutical ETF (PPH), which holds 7.9% of its total assets in Novartis, 4.9% in AbbVie (ABBV), 6.8% in Pfizer (PFE), and 10.3% in Johnson & Johnson (JNJ).
+Investors can consider ETFs like the VanEck Vectors Pharmaceutical ETF (PPH), which holds 7.7% of its total assets in Novartis, in order to divest the risk.